TRS Plan 2

 If you are under age 65 and retired under the 2008 ERF, your benefit is suspended during any months you are paid by a DRS-covered employer unless the position qualifies for an exemption described below.
 If you are over 65 and retired under the 2008 ERF, your benefit would follow normal return to work rules based on your position and hours worked.

-- Does not require an Administrative Certification, as defined by the Office of the Superintendent of Public Instruction, which includes: Principal, Vice Principal, Program Administrator, Conditional Administrator, Superintendent or Program Administrator Certifications or another position that does not evaluate staff.
+** A non-administrative position working for a school district, charter school, educational service district, state school for the deaf, state school for the blind or tribal school.
+The position does not require an Administrative Certification, as defined by the Office of the Superintendent of Public Instruction, which includes: Principal, Vice Principal, Program Administrator, Conditional Administrator, Superintendent or Program Administrator Certifications or another position that does not evaluate staff.

 See a live or recorded working after retirement webinar.